parisa-singh/parisa-singh/README.md

 🎓 **Computer Science Major | Freshman at UMass Amherst**
 🔍 **Actively Seeking Summer 2025 Internships**
-💡 Passionate about **innovative tech**, **problem-solving**, and **building impactful solutions**.
+💡 Passionate about **innovative tech**, **problem-solving**, and **building impactful solutions**

 ## 🌟 About Me
-Hi there! 👋 I'm a driven first-year undergraduate exploring the dynamic world of technology.
-With a strong foundation in programming and a curiosity for emerging tech, I’m eager to contribute to innovative projects that make a difference.
+Hi there! 👋 I'm a  first-year undergraduate exploring the dynamic world of technology.
+With a constantly developing foundation in programming and a curiosity for emerging tech, I’m eager to contribute to innovative projects that make a difference.

 **🌱 Currently Learning:** Python, Java, Web & App Development, Cybersecurity Basics (Ubuntu), Automation, AWS Cloud Computing, IoT Development

 **💼 Interested In:** Product Management, Cybersecurity, AI, Software Engineering, Data Science

 ## 🛠️ Technical Skills